Kinvey/js-sdk/packages/react-native-sdk/README.md

 cd ios && pod install && cd ..
 ```

-Refer to the [this guide](https://github.com/react-native-community/react-native-push-notification-ios#appdelegatem) to update your `AppDelete.m`.
+Refer to the [this guide](https://github.com/react-native-community/react-native-push-notification-ios#appdelegatem) to update your `AppDelegate.m`.

 Make sure your project in Xcode has the Push Notifications capability on.